Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Abstract

 \section{Abstract}

-Small system collectivity observed at the LHC energies along with enhancement of strangeness makes high-multiplicity proton+proton collisions very interesting in order to look for QGP-like features, usually found in heavy-ion collisions.
+Small system collectivity observed at the LHC energies along with enhancement of strangeness makes high-multiplicity proton+proton (pp) collisions very interesting in order to look for QGP-like features, usually found in heavy-ion collisions.
 It may be interesting to perform a double differential study of different observables in pp collisions in terms of charged particle multiplicity and event shape in order to understand the new dimensions in high-multiplicity pp physics.
 We study the correlation between the number of multi-partonic interactions (nMPI), event shape (transverse spherocity) and charged particle multiplicity classes.
-For the first time, we report the simulation results on the spherocity and multiplicity dependent study of ($\pi^{+}+\pi^{-}$), (K$^{+}$+K$^{-}$), (p+$\mathrm{\bar{p}}$), K$^{*0}$, $\phi$ and ($\Lambda+\bar{\Lambda}$) production in pp collisions at $\sqrt{s}$= 13 TeV using PYTHIA 8.
-We explore the event shape dependence of the transverse momentum ($p_{\rm{T}}$) spectra, integrated yield, mean transverse momentum ($\langle p_{\rm{T}} \rangle$) and particle ratios of the identified particles.
-A clear spherocity dependence of $p_{\rm{T}}$-spectra is observed for all the particles.
-The $p_{\rm T}$-crossing point of the ratios of jetty and isotropic events to the spherocity-integrated ones, depend on the multiplicity classes.
-The $p_{\rm{T}}$-differential particle ratio to ($\pi^{+}+\pi^{-}$) for K$^{*0}$, $\phi$ and ($\Lambda+\bar{\Lambda}$) depends on the spherocity.
-For ($\pi^{+}+\pi^{-}$), (K$^{+}$+K$^{-}$) and (p+$\mathrm{\bar{p}}$), $\langle p_{\rm{T}} \rangle$ depends on spherocity while for other particles, $\langle p_{\rm{T}} \rangle$ does not depend on spherocity.
-The p/$\phi$ ratio at low-$p_{\rm T}$ shows a weak $p_{\rm T}$ dependence for high-multiplicity isotropic events, which is a hydrodynamic-like behavior.
-Larger dependence of integrated yield on spherocity is observed for high multiplicity compared to the low multiplicity pp collisions.
-However, the $p_{\rm{T}}$-integrated particle ratio shows less dependence on spherocity which suggests that, the relative increase in integrated yield for different particles as a function of spherocity are similar.
+For the first time, we report the simulation results on the spherocity and charged particle multiplicity dependent study of ($\pi^{+}+\pi^{-}$), (K$^{+}$+K$^{-}$), (p+$\mathrm{\bar{p}}$), K$^{*0}$, $\phi$ and ($\Lambda+\bar{\Lambda}$) production in pp collisions at $\sqrt{s}$ = 13 TeV using PYTHIA8.
+We explore the event shape and charged particle multiplicity dependence of the transverse momentum ($p_{\rm{T}}$) spectra, integrated yield, mean transverse momentum ($\langle p_{\rm{T}} \rangle$) and particle ratios of the identified particles.
+This study provides a baseline for exploring the the event topology and final state multiplicity dependence of identified particle production in the LHC pp collisions.